 Various companies offer portable WiFi and SIM card services inside Narita Airport.
 Savvy travelers will make sure to rent either of the two before leaving the airport because staying connected is essential for any visitor to Japan.

-We cover more on this service later in this guide, but you can jump ahead here.
+We will cover this service later in this guide, but you can jump ahead here.

 Information counters are scattered throughout the airport terminals.
-The staff generally speak English and will help you with whatever needs you have while letting you experience Japan’s world-famous hospitality.
+The staff generally speak English and will help you with your needs while letting you experience Japan’s world-famous hospitality.

 Information counters can provide you with a variety of information, such as: